Skip to content

 private_subnets = data.terraform_remote_state.admin_global.outputs.private_subnets

-- Narrow the outputs — only expose what consumers actually need.
+• Narrow the outputs.
+Expose only what consumers actually need.
 Every output is a public contract.

-terraform_remote_state, a data-only module can look up shared infrastructure by tags or naming conventions, decoupling consumers from the producer's state backend.
-See Data-Only Modules for details. - Stabilize the interface — treat outputs of foundational root modules like a public API.
-Avoid renaming or removing them without checking consumers.
+• Use data-only modules.
+A data-only module looks up shared infrastructure by tags or naming conventions, which decouples consumers from the producer's state backend.
+See Data-Only Modules for details.

 hcl